- Home

 Many times, people are held back from dating because of fear, which is perfectly normal.
 If you’re scared about the idea of opening yourself up to love and feeling vulnerable, try to tread carefully and be kind to yourself.

-But, remember that while keeping your guard up and staying within your comfort zone can feel like a much safer option, stretching yourself to do things that feel slightly uncomfortable can lead to significant personal growth.
+But remember that while keeping your guard up and staying within your comfort zone can feel like a much safer option, stretching yourself to do things that feel slightly uncomfortable can lead to significant personal growth.

 If you’re feeling fear, it can help to acknowledge it for what it is and confront it.
 Ask yourself questions like: “What’s the worst that could happen?” and “How did I overcome situations like this in the past?”
-Having an honest conversation with yourself about what scares you can help you to let go of your fear, find strength and courage, and choose to look for love.
+Having an honest conversation with yourself about what scares you can help you let go of your fear, find strength and courage, and choose to look for love.

 Final thoughts...